-The Group reviews the carrying amounts of the deferred income tax assets at each end of the reporting period and reduces deferred income tax assets to the extent that it is no longer probable that sufficient future taxable profit will be available to allow all or part of the deferred income tax assets to be utilized.
+The Group reviews the carrying amounts of the deferred income tax assets at each end of reporting period and reduces deferred income tax assets to the extent that it is no longer probable that sufficient future taxable profit will be available to allow all or part of the deferred income tax assets to be utilized.
 Significant management judgment is required to determine the amount of deferred income tax assets that can be recognized, based upon the likely timing and level of future taxable profits together with future tax planning strategies.
-However, there is no assurance that the Group will utilize all or part of the deferred income tax assets amounting to P74.1 million and P89.7 million, respectively (see Note 25).
+However, there is no assurance that the Group will utilize all or part of the deferred income tax assets.
+As at December 31, 2017 and 2016, the Group recognized deferred income tax assets amounting to \$\mathbb{P}74.1\$ million and \$\mathbb{P}89.7\$ million, respectively (see Note 25).